 Charles Dickens inspired an adjective

 Though he was cocky enough to refer to himself as “The Inimitable,” the adjective “Dickensian” now means wretchedly impoverished, dirty, and degraded, much like the 19th-century London slums he portrayed in classics like A Christmas Carol, David Copperfield, and Oliver Twist.
-In fact “The Inimitable” wrote from bitter experience; when his father was imprisoned for debt, the young Dickens actually slaved away in a shoeshine factory for a time.
-But he burst into international prominence with the first of his long novels, which were published by installments in newspapers and his star never faded: a three-day procession of mourners accompanied his burial at Westminster Abbey in London.
-In addition to the scads of films and television adaptations, there was, briefly, a Dickens World theme park in England, and even now, a New Orleans institution called the Pickwick Club (named for his Dickens’s first novel) presents debutantes each year in a glittering 19th-century-inspired party.
-Great Expectations is on our list of 20 classic books you should have read by now.
-Have you?
+In fact, “The Inimitable” wrote from bitter experience; when his father was imprisoned for debt, the young Dickens actually slaved away in a shoeshine factory for a time.
+But he burst into international prominence with the first of his long novels, which were published by installments in newspapers, and his star never faded: A three-day procession of mourners accompanied his burial at Westminster Abbey in London.
+Famous authors like Dickens expand beyond the written word.
+In addition to the scads of films and television adaptations, there was, briefly, a Dickens World theme park in England, and even now, a New Orleans institution called the Pickwick Club (named for Dickens’ first novel) presents debutantes each year in a glittering 19th-century-inspired party.

 Virginia Woolf was portrayed by an Oscar-winning actress